-(g) Perform cardiac defibrillation with an automatic or semiautomatic defibrillator; (h) Transport stable patients with saline locks, heparin locks, foley catheters, or in-dwelling vascular devices; (i) Perform other emergency tasks as requested if under the direct visual supervision of a physician and then only under the order of that physician; (j) Complete a clear and accurate prehospital emergency care report form on all patient contacts; (k) Assist a patient with administration of sublingual nitroglycerine tablets or spray and with metered dose inhalers that have been previously prescribed by that patient's personal physician and that are in the possession of the patient at the time the EMT-Basic is summoned to assist that patient; and (1) In the event of a release of military chemical warfare agents from the Umatilla Army Depot, the EMT-Basic who is a member or employee of an EMS agency serving the DOD-designated Immediate Response Zone who has completed a Section-approved training program may administer atropine sulfate and pralidoxime chloride from a Section-approved pre-loaded auto-injector device, and perform endotracheal intubation, using protocols promulgated by the Section and adopted by the supervising physician.
-100% of EMT-Basic actions taken pursuant to this section shall be reported to the Section via a copy of the prehospital emergency care report and shall be reviewed for appropriateness by Section staff and the Subcommittee on EMT Certification, Education and Discipline. (m) In the event of a release of chemical agents the EMT-Basic, who has completed Section-approved training, may administer atropine sulfate and pralidoxime chloride, using protocols approved by the Section and adopted by the supervising physician, if: (A) The supervising physician provides the EMT-Basic with a direct, verbal order through radio or telephone contact, or (B) The EMT-Basic is under the direction of an EMT-Paramedic who is on the scene.
-(10) An Oregon-certified EMT-Intermediate may perform emergency and nonemergency care procedures.
-The emergency care procedures shall be limited to the following: (a) Perform all procedures that an Oregon-certified EMT-Basic can perform; (b) Initiate and maintain peripheral intravenous (I.V.) lines; (c) Initiate and maintain an intraosseous infusion; (d) Initiate saline or similar locks; (e) Draw peripheral blood specimens; (f) Administer the following medications under specific written protocols authorized by the supervising physician, or direct orders from a licensed physician: (A) Physiologic isotonic crystalloid solution.
+(h) Perform cardiac defibrillation with an automatic or semiautomatic defibrillator; (i) Transport stable patients with saline locks, heparin locks, foley catheters, or in-dwelling vascular devices; (j) Perform other emergency tasks as requested if under the direct visual supervision of a physician and then only under the order of that physician; (k) Complete a clear and accurate prehospital emergency care report form on all patient contacts; (1) Assist a patient with administration of sublingual nitroglycerine tablets or spray and with metered dose inhalers that have been previously prescribed by that patient's personal physician and that are in the possession of the patient at the time the EMT-Basic is summoned to assist that patient; (m) In the event of a release of military chemical warfare agents from the Umatilla Army Depot, the EMT-Basic who is a member or employee of an EMS agency serving the DOD-designated Immediate Response Zone who has completed a Section-approved training program may administer atropine sulfate and pralidoxime chloride from a Section-approved pre-loaded auto-injector device, and perform endotracheal intubation, using protocols promulgated by the Section and adopted by the supervising physician.
+100% of EMT-Basic actions taken pursuant to this section shall be reported to the Section via a copy of the prehospital emergency care report and shall be reviewed for appropriateness by Section staff and the Subcommittee on EMT Certification, Education and Discipline; and (n) In the event of a release of organophosphate agents the EMT-Basic, who has completed Section-approved training, may administer atropine sulfate and pralidoxime chloride by autoinjector, using protocols approved by the Section and adopted by the supervising physician.
+(10) An Oregon-certified EMT-Intermediate may perform the following procedures: (a) Perform all procedures that an Oregon-certified EMT-Basic can perform; (b) Initiate and maintain peripheral intravenous (I.V.) lines; (c) Initiate and maintain an intraosseous infusion; (d) Initiate saline or similar locks; (e) Draw peripheral blood specimens; (f) Administer the following medications under specific written protocols authorized by the supervising physician, or direct orders from a licensed physician: (A) Physiologic isotonic crystalloid solution.